-When you are struggling with red and pus-filled bumps in the center of your face, your first thought is probably to treat them like acne.
-However, red pustules from rosacea are also small, red, and filled with pus like traditional pimples.
+When you’re struggling with red and pus-filled bumps on your face, your first thought is probably to treat them like acne.
+However, rosacea pustules are also small, red, and filled with pus—much like traditional pimples.

-If your pimples aren’t responding to normal acne treatment and are accompanied with a general redness and sensitivity, your acne may actually be pustules from rosacea.
+If your pimples aren’t responding to normal acne treatment and are accompanied with a general redness and sensitivity, your acne may actually be rosacea pustules.

-The pustules from rosacea are different from acne in that they are primarily driven by inflammation and typically lack comedones (blackheads and whiteheads) that are characteristic of acne.
+Rosacea pustules are different from acne in that they are primarily driven by inflammation and typically lack comedones (blackheads and whiteheads) that are characteristic of acne.
 Managing these pustules often involves anti-inflammatory treatments and addressing the underlying triggers.

-Unlike acne, rosacea pustules are typically accompanied by other symptoms like facial redness, visible blood vessels, and may be triggered by factors like stress, diet, and changes in the weather.
-While it can be tempting to pop these pustules, try to avoid doing so because popping them can exacerbate inflammation, potentially leading to more severe irritation or scarring.
+Unlike acne, rosacea pustules are typically accompanied by other symptoms such as facial redness, visible blood vessels, and they may be triggered by factors including stress, diet, and changes in the weather.
+While it can be tempting to pop rosacea bumps, try to avoid doing so because popping them can exacerbate inflammation, potentially leading to more severe irritation or scarring.

 @russwong.md